2.2 Managing allegations against people that work or volunteer with children

 The most effective way of addressing allegations against professionals it to become familiar with the procedures before having to deal with any safeguarding issues and ensuring that all staff are aware of what will happen in an allegation is made against them, this can be achieved through training, supervision and all having access to the written policies and procedures.

 In the event that a referrer is unhappy with the guidance given by the LADO team, then the matter should be shared with the LADO involved and a discussion should follow to resolve the issue.
-In the even that either party remains dissatisfied with the outcome then the concerns are to be put in writing via email to the LADO team Manager/ co-ordinator.
+In the event that either party remains dissatisfied with the outcome then the concerns are to be put in writing via email to the LADO team Manager and safeguarding partnership coordinator.
 The LADO manager will consider the concerns and feedback to the referrer and LADO involved within two weeks, it is important that in spite of the disagreement between professionals the Surrey safeguarding and LADO process must be followed in a timely fashion with no delay while professionals resolve their differences.

 General Approach to Escalation and Disagreements

 (See also Inter-Agency Escalation Policy and Procedure on the SSCP website)

 If the professionals are unable to resolve differences through discussion and/or meeting within a time scale, which is acceptable to both of them, their disagreement must be escalated and addressed by more experienced / more senior staff.
 This should be referred to the Service Manager, or Head of Service Child Protection and Statutory Review Service.